FrozenWinters/qft/README.md

     theorem, which allows us to avoid using the heavy machinery of BRST in practice.
 * Week 6 (Friday Feb 12th): Amplitudes; chpt.
 4 in notes.
+  - As for the phi^4 theory in QFT, we can compute n-point functions for interactions between bosonic strings.
+But there is no need to add an explicit interaction term to the Polyakov action: it already encodes every interaction there is!
+We shall write down the partition function for bosonic string theory, and carefully gauge-fix it using Faddeev-Popov to get a well-defined (finite-dimensional!) integral over the moduli space of Riemann surfaces.
+Then we compute tree-level and one-loop amplitudes, and outline how to compute higher-order corrections using tools from Teichmüller theory.
+In particular, we shall compute the famous Veneziano amplitude, for the tree-level 4-point amplitude of ground state strings, which was the historical starting point for string theory.
 * Week 7 (Friday Feb 19th): T-Duality; chpt.
 5 in notes.